Pollinate Energy delivers energy efficient lighting to customers with what3words

-“As of right now over 45,000 individuals have benefited from Pollinate Energy’s distribution, collectively saving almost 2m tonnes of CO2.”
-Ben Merven, Co-Founder & COO of Pollinate Energy, “what3words’ simple addressing system can help us efficiently service those individuals and scale the business faster.”
+“As of right now over 45,000 individuals have benefited from Pollinate Energy’s distribution, collectively saving almost 2m tonnes of CO2″, said Ben Merven, Co-founder and COO of Pollinate Energy, adding that “what3words’ simple addressing system can help us efficiently service those individuals and scale the business faster.”

 One such customer is 27-year old mother of four, Lakshmi.
 As a 12-year old, Lakshmi travelled 250 miles to find a better life in Bangalore.
 Her family now occupies one of dozens of tents in a slum left untouched by essential utilities including sanitation facilities and an energy supply.
 Before a solar lantern was installed, the family were unable to do anything after dark except sleep.
 Lakshmi now makes use of the new time in the evening with new activities such as cooking and sewing.

 The family is saving 500 Rupees every month – equivalent to 15% of the family’s income.
 In addition, Lakshmi is earning additional income for the family as a ‘Worker Bee’ at Pollinate Energy; an advocate telling other families about the benefits of efficient energy.

 ‘Electricity is a fundamental tool for development and Pollinate Energy are doing amazing work’ Chris Sheldrick, Co-founder and CEO what3words, ‘It is fantastic that 3 word addresses can help them deliver light to those who need it most’.